So, what is it?

-Power distribution - The PDU has 8 independent positive voltage outputs.
+Power distribution – The PDU has 8 independent positive voltage outputs.
 Each circuit is rated at 15A @ 12V continuous current and the total nominal load the PDU can source is 100A @ 12V.
 To install, you only need to connect the PDU to your battery’s two terminals, connect a wire from each Motobrain output to the positive terminal of your accessories, and then make sure everything has a good connection to ground.
 In this way, only one wire for each accessory needs to come back to the PDU.
 This helps keep the the installation tidy.
 We suggest you install ground bars to terminate your accessory grounds in groups rather than bringing each individually back to the negative terminal on the battery.
 Again, to keep the install tidy.

 Hardware control – This device supports non-radio control methods.
 We have developed input circuitry that can sense when the input is pulled to either ground, 12V, or left disconnected.
 It can also sense any arbitrary voltage when in analog input mode.
 The PDU interprets these signals and performs actions you program via a Bluetooth device.
 Eight signal inputs are available for you to design into your own electrical system.